thyagomota/aws-labs/lab-015/README.md

 Contributor(s):

 ## Goal
 This lab is similar to [lab-013](../lab-013).
-However, instead of using a user access key to grant access from the client computer we will be setting a resource-based policy allow access only from a specific source IP.
+However, we will be creating a resource-based policy to only allow access to the bucket if requests are sent from a specific IP.

 ## Overview

 Repeat steps 1 and 2 of [lab-013](../lab-013), changing the name of the bucket to *lab015-bucket*.

-### Step 1 - Create a Resource Policy
+### Step 1 - Create a Resource-based Policy

 Because the policy we want to create is based on the IP of the computer we will be using to access the s3 bucket, use [whatismyip.com](https://www.whatismyip.com/) to determine what is your computer's current IP.